spm/spm-docs/docs/tutorials/fmri/event/parametric.md

 window.
 Then

-- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/parametric` directory.
+- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/parametric` follder.

 - Save the job as `parametric_est.job` and press the `Run` button.

-SPM will write a number of files into the selected directory including an `SPM.mat` file.
+SPM will write a number of files into the selected folder (directory) including an `SPM.mat` file.

 ## Plotting parametric responses